regimazone/orgmastra/examples/basics/scorers/completeness/README.md

-# Completeness Metric Example
+# Completeness Scorer Example

-This example demonstrates how to use Mastra's Completeness metric to evaluate how thoroughly LLM-generated responses cover key elements from the input.
+This example demonstrates how to use Mastra's Completeness Scorer to evaluate how thoroughly LLM-generated responses cover key elements from the input.

 ## Prerequisites